Aellawah/Abdallah_portofolio/README.md

 ![](Images/Hero_Cut_700x394.jpg)

-In this notebook, we will try to build a model to predict the prices of diamonds based on various features of diamond like carat weight, cut quality ,etc.
+In this notebook, we will try to build a model to predict the prices of diamonds based on various features of diamond like carat weight, cut quality ,etc. some of the conclusions

+* After wrangling the data we founf that there were no null values in the data ,there were no duplicated rows in the data
+* There were some outliers in the features which we removed them
+* categorical values were unique and not repeated in other forms
+* We have fitted the data after transforming on a Linear regression model which gave us R2 of 89%
+* We have fitted the data after transforming on a RandomForestRegressor which gave us R2 of 98%

 # [Project 6: Udemy courses analysis](https://github.com/Aellawah/Udemy-Dataset/blob/main/Udemy.ipynb)
 ![](Images/udemy-free-courses-banner.png)